okeefm/s3g/doc/gcode_protocol.markdown

 Parameters (none)

 ## G92 - Position register: Set the specified axes positions to the given position
-Reset the current position of the specified axes to the given values.
+Sets the position of the state machine and the bot.
+NB: There are two methods of forming the G92 command:

+    XYZAB: This gives explicit axes positions for XYZAB, in mm
+    XYZE: This gives explicit axes positions for XYZ, and an E command which is mapped to either A or B, depending on the current tool index being used.

+We should only accept one form or the other.
+A mixture will result in an error being thrown.

+XYZAB Form:

 Registers